live-clones/recalbox/README.md

 scripts/linux/recaldocker.sh
 ```

-You can set the following environment variables to customise the build:
+You can set the following environment variables to customize the build:
 * `ARCH`: to force the target architecture (see available architectures in the [`configs` directory](configs), default is to infer it from the current directory name)
 * `RECALBOX_VERSION`: to set a Recalbox build version (no impact on build, just the version shown)
 * `PACKAGE`: if you want to build a single package